 Change can be a scary thing, no matter what the situation is.
-There are a lot of potential unknowns that come with something new, but the payoff can be great for those willing to take the plunge.
-If you’re thinking about switching payroll providers but you’re concerned about missed pay periods or data errors during the transition, you are not alone.
+There are potential unknowns that come with something new, but the payoff can be substantial.
+If you’re concerned that switching payroll providers will result in missed pay periods or data errors, you are not alone.

-However, there is much more to be lost from using ineffective payroll solutions than in the conversion process itself.
-The key to a successful payroll conversion is a streamlined process that meets the unique needs of your company while minimizing the amount of work required to get started.
+However, there is more to be lost from using ineffective payroll solutions than in the conversion process itself.
+A successful payroll conversion process meets your company’s unique needs while minimizing the amount of work required to get started.

-There are many reasons why businesses are reluctant to embrace a new payroll solution, but there are ways to overcome apprehension from your top-level management, peers, and employees.
-When you’re ready to make the switch, it’s important for your company to not only consider the six factors below but also have the discussion around your company embracing this change.
+There are many reasons why businesses are reluctant to embrace a new payroll solution.
+However, there are ways to overcome apprehension from your top-level management, peers, and employees.
+Consider the following six factors and have an open dialogue in your company about choosing a new payroll provider.

-An automated payroll system should help solve challenges you’re currently facing.
+An automated payroll system needs to help solve the challenges you’re currently facing.
 Remember, the solution is supposed to be a company asset, not an unnecessary expense.
 Once you’ve decided to change providers, consider these six factors when you are searching for an automated payroll solution:

-If you are considering a mid-year conversion, typically anytime between April and June is a great time to start the process.
-Converting at the start of any quarter provides a seamless transition of data, decreasing the risk of missed or lost information in the handoff during the middle of the quarter.
+For a mid-year conversion, anytime between April and August is a great time to start.
+Converting at the start of any quarter provides a seamless transition of data, decreasing the risk of missed or lost information.
 If you aren’t ready for a switch so soon, another option is to convert towards the end of the year.

 To assure your information will be correct, make sure the following tasks are performed:

-Many companies have existing systems in place, such as accounting software, point-of-sale (POS) systems, and benefits administration software.
-The ability to integrate these existing systems with an online payroll system is a huge benefit from the systems syncing data to eliminate manual processes and data entry.
+Many companies have existing systems in place, like accounting software, point-of-sale (POS) systems, and benefits administration software.
+Integrating your existing business investments with an online payroll system eliminates manual processes and saves you time rekeying data.

 Consider providers who have an established portfolio of integrations with the most popular business applications and vendors.
-Providers who own and develop their own technology have the flexibility to develop their own data integrations so you have a tailored solution.
+Providers who own and develop their own technology also have the flexibility to create data integrations for a tailored solution.

-A good payroll provider should have a tax compliance team that consists of experts who will review your existing data to check for any potential payroll tax errors.
+A dedicated team of tax compliance experts will review your existing data and check for any potential errors.
 Concerning payroll and tax compliance management, always ask these important questions:

 - What is the provider’s most recent tax error rate?
 A low tax error rate shows consistency and accuracy in payroll processing, saving you from penalties.

-- What does the provider offer in terms of Affordable Care Act (ACA) compliance and reporting?
-Take a look at the features and benefits their solutions offer and how they will work with your compliance strategy, particularly ACA reporting.
+- What does the provider offer for Affordable Care Act (ACA) compliance and reporting?
+Take a look at the features and benefits their solutions offer and how they will work with your ACA compliance strategy.

 - What type of security protocols does the provider follow to protect client data?
-An experienced provider will have controls in place to protect your data such as SSL encryption and SOC reports.
+An experienced provider will have controls in place to protect your data, like SSL encryption and SOC reports.

 Another equally important factor to consider during a payroll conversion is the level of customer support and training provided.
 Your trainer should create a training plan to meet any unique development needs.
-You should feel confident in knowing your support team is readily available and highly responsive for issue resolution for an excellent experience.
+You want to feel confident that your support team is readily available and highly responsive to issue resolution for an excellent experience.

 When determining the level of support offered by a payroll provider, some questions to ask include: